MDausch/Example-Cydia-Repository/Readme.md

 ### Sileo stuff (optional)
 Sileo requires two specific files, optimized for it and written both in `json`.
 These are the depiction and the `sileo-featured.json` file:

 * **Sileo Depiction:** Contains all json objects to create a nice-looking depiction in Sileo.
 The one provided here is not necessarily the best, you can create your own by following the [official Sileo documentation](https://developer.getsileo.app/native-depictions).
+Add it in your package's control file within a `SileoDepiction` tag and a link to the json file.

 * **sileo-featured.json:** This file provides banners overview on your repo's page in Sileo.
 For each package you want to highlight, just add `banners` sub-object in the file with all information.
 Documentation [here](https://developer.getsileo.app/sileo-featured).
 This file works also in other package managers like Zebra.